Treatment with Donor Sperm

 For IUI (Intrauterine insemination)

-We have a 30% success rate of babies born from the procedure using donor sperm.
+We have a 30% success rate of babies born through IUI treatment, using donor sperm.

 For IVF (In-vitro fertilisation)

-The success rate for IVF varies by age.
-Our success rate of successful pregnancies (seeing a heartbeat at 8 weeks) for women under 35 and over 35:
+The success rate for IVF will depend on the age and fertility potential of the female patient.
+Our success rate of successful pregnancies (seeing a heartbeat at 8 weeks) using donor sperm with women under 35 and over 35: